iy4vet/minecraft-server-discord-bot-python/README.md

 - `enable-rcon=true`
 - `rcon.password=<password>`, where <password> is the password you wish to use for Rcon.

+### Setting up your Discord server
+Create a new channel for the Discord-Minecraft chat integration.
+Copy its ID and paste it under `chat-channel-id`.
+If you want multiple channels, simply separate each ID with `,`, similar to `server-op`.
+Do not use spaces.

 ### Setting up the Bot variables
 Open the file named `bot.env`.
 1. Paste your Discord bot token next to `bot-token`.